 Other help available for self-employed workers

-Self-employed and gig economy workers were told a couple of weeks ago that they can apply for Universal Credit or new-style Employment and Support Allowance (ESA) to compensate for the fact that they’re not entitled to statutory sick pay.
+Self-employed and gig economy workers can apply for Universal Credit or new-style Employment and Support Allowance (ESA) to compensate for the fact that they’re not entitled to statutory sick pay.

 This is only suitable for those who are under state pension age; older workers should apply for pension credit instead.